 This is one dilemma of the newcomers once landed in Canada.
 Looking for a “good job” is tiring for some but easy for some.
+It can be made a lot easier for all Canadians by using sites like LeoList where online advertisements for careers are available.
 You might wonder why someone has a job instantly.
 But you know what; it is possible to have a decent job even without Canadian Experiences yet.
 Of course, it still depends on your skills, educational background, and work experiences.
 Here are some tips or scenarios in the job market that you might like to know or consider here in Canada:

 Number 1.
 You must know How to Market Yourself.

-Assuming you have the skills and work experiences back home and you want to continue it here in Canada, in order to land to your dream job you must learn how to advertise yourself.
+Assuming you have the skills and work experiences back home and you want to continue it here in Canada, in order to land to your dream job you must learn how to advertise yourself and know exactly what to include in a resume.
 Factors like:

 Skills – Do you have the skills for the job position?
 Or are you willing to be trained and learn something new but can be passionate about that new thing?
 Emphasize it in your Cover Letter or Resume.